lithops-cloud/lithops/README.md

 [PyWren](https://github.com/pywren/pywren) is an open source project whose goals are massively scaling the execution of Python code and its dependencies on serverless computing platforms and monitoring the results.
 PyWren delivers the user’s code into the serverless platform without requiring knowledge of how functions are invoked and run.

 ### PyWren and IBM Cloud
 This repository is based on [PyWren](https://github.com/pywren/pywren) main branch and adapted for IBM Cloud Functions and IBM Cloud Object Storage.
 IBM-PyWren is not, however, just a mere reimplementation of PyWren’s API atop IBM Cloud Functions.
 Rather, it is must be viewed as an advanced extension of PyWren to run broader Map-Reduce jobs, based on Docker images.
+See the complete [design overview](docs/DESIGN.md).
 In extending PyWren to work with IBM Cloud Object Storage, we also added a partition discovery component that allows PyWren to process large amounts of data stored in the IBM Cloud Object Storage.
 See [changelog](CHANGELOG.md) for more details.

-PyWren - IBM provides great value for the variety of uses cases, like processing data in object storage, running embarrassingly parallel compute jobs (e.g. Monte-Carlo simulations), enriching data with additional attributes and many more
+PyWren for IBM Cloud provides great value for the variety of uses cases, like processing data in object storage, running embarrassingly parallel compute jobs (e.g. Monte-Carlo simulations), enriching data with additional attributes and many more

-This document describes the steps to use PyWren over IBM Cloud Functions and IBM Cloud Object Storage.

 ### IBM Cloud for Academic institutions
 [IBM Academic Initiative](https://ibm.biz/academic) is a special program that allows free trial of IBM Cloud for Academic institutions.
 This program is provided for students and faculty staff members, and allow up to 12 months of free usage.
 You can register your university email and get a free of charge account.